 I want my children to see the miracle of birth

 Admit it, it’s a pretty feeble excuse to not neuter or spay your cockapoo.
 Instead, teach your children about being a responsible pet owner.

-Spaying or neutering your cockapoo as per your vet’s recommendation will make you a part of the solution, rather than contributing to the millions of strays that end up in shelters every year.
+Spaying or neutering your cockapoo as per your vet’s recommendation will make you a part of the solution, rather than contributing to the millions of strays that end up in rescue shelters every year.
 For us, being a responsible pet owner doesn’t only mean feeding and exercising your pooch, it also means taking care of their best interests.